-Gazing out over Jerusalem, as far as I vision allowed, hundreds of smoke piles billowed upward into the April air.
-The heat from the thousands of fires in the households bellow made a thick smoky haze over the city.
+Gazing out over Jerusalem, hundreds of smoke piles billowed upward into the April air.
+The heat from thousands of fires in households below formed a thick smoky haze over the city.
 Ashes fluttered up the hill, floating around on the breeze, blowing by my face.
 Smoldering flesh suffocated the muggy atmosphere, stifling all of us atop Calvary.
 The Passover lamb was being sacrificed in thousands of homes throughout the city, and yet I beheld the fulfillment, the real lamb.
 Did no one else in this city realize what had just happened?
 They all sat together, drinking the cups and eating their lamb, all they had to do was look out their windows and see him there on Calvary.
 Why would God reveal himself to me, to us, a group of lousy, sinful, poor, uneducated nobodies?
-Why was it that we knew, while the Pharisees bellow ate their lamb, looking forward to a messiah who was just outside their door?
+Why was it that we knew, while the Pharisees below ate their lamb, looking forward to a messiah who was just outside their door?
 I vowed right there to never sacrifice another lamb, because it was finished!
 And just as the thoughts entered my brain, in a broken coarse voice, he exclaimed them: “It is finished.”
 His gory, fractured head bowed and he breathed his last.. or so I thought.

 “I am the resurrection and the life, whoever believes in me will live even though he dies, and whoever lives and believes in me will never die.
 Do you believe this?”